 Common names: Purple pitcher plant, turtle socks, northern pitcher plant, and side-saddle flower.

 Growing conditions: Plant these bog carnivores at the edge of your water garden.
-They flourish in moist soil that isn’t too rich or fertile.
+These plants grow near water and flourish in moist soil that isn’t too rich or fertile.
 Various pitcher plants will require a specific soil mixture, most thriving in peat moss.
 Grow your purple pitcher plant in full sun.

 Does your water garden need a tropical twist?
 If yes, squeeze in some red, orange, or yellow canna lilies.
 Their tall, erect blooms and ornamental leaves will add a finishing touch to your water garden.